BeachyHeadCode/WebStats/README.md

 - Added IP Tracker.
 - Updated A few items photos larger image.
 - Updated Brewing Functions
-- Added A few Brewing Items
+- Added All Brewing Items Up To Minecraft v1.4
 - Removed/Updated ID page functions * still slow (using foundations) due to the amount of css.
 - Updated Config Installer with notes on what is what.
 - MySQL is much more easy for people to understand *(now once more able to set databases for each plugin verse 1 for all - not recommended).
-- Capability of a dynamic stats plugin change
+- Capability of a dynamic stats and achievments plugin change.
+- Added Support for <a href="http://dev.bukkit.org/server-mods/lolmewnstats/">Stats v1.071 by lolmewnstats</a> ~ <a href="https://bitbucket.org/Lolmewn/stats/src">source</a>

 --------------------------------		OLD 		----------------------------------------------------------
 v2.1(4/5/2012 EST 10:23AM)